SaferMe/saferme-api-docs/030_reports.md

 }
 ```
 > **Notes:**
-> - Just like report create Description and Category can be set both via their
-> respective `description` and `category_id` properties or through their
+> - Category field can be read via `category_id` properties on report or through
-> specific field key like any other kind of field. `category_names` is a static
+> value on its specific field information on form_fields list of the report.
-> key and this is the only available access to this property.
+> `category_names` is a static key and this is the only available access to this property.

 ### Filling FileUpload and Image fields
 The `content_type` of the attachment matters when attaching images to reports.